tc39/proposal-async-context/SCOPING.md

-# Scoping of AsyncContext
+# Scoping of AsyncLocal

-The major concerns of `AsyncContext` advancing to Stage 1 of TC39 proposal process is that there are potential dynamic scoping of the semantics of `AsyncContext`.
-This document is about defining the scoping of `AsyncContext`.
+The major concerns of `AsyncLocal` advancing to Stage 1 of TC39 proposal process is that there are potential dynamic scoping of the semantics of `AsyncLocal`.
+This document is about defining the scoping of `AsyncLocal`.

 ### Dynamic Scoping